ameba23/meta-database/readme.md

 The database could be queried by using a web interface or command line tool.

-## Beginnings of python3 implementation
+## python3 script to extract metadata to JSON

 Usage:
 ```